hashfoundry/infra/README.md

 The infrastructure uses a single load balancer approach:
 - **NGINX Ingress Load Balancer**: Automatically created by Kubernetes when NGINX Ingress Controller is deployed
-- **Terraform Load Balancer**: Disabled by default to avoid duplication (can be enabled via .env configuration)

-This approach is more efficient and follows Kubernetes best practices.
+This approach is efficient and follows Kubernetes best practices.

 ### Setup